 While other prisoners would continue to make their escape from Fort Jefferson, Dr. Mudd never attempted to do so again.
 On October 18th, Dr. Mudd and the other Lincoln conspirators found themselves placed into “the dungeon” that Kelly had escaped from.
 The military had picked up on a rumor that a plot was being formed to free the conspirators.
 While the rumor had no substance, it still led to the men being confined to the most secure part of the fort.
 The living conditions for the men worsened considerably there, and they were not relieved of the squalor until the end of January, 1866.
 After that experience, it appears Dr. Mudd accepted the impossibility of his successful escape.
 While he still longed for home, he would not risk the punishment for another failed attempt.
 Moreover, he accepted his connection to the three other men that were imprisoned with him.
 Though they were strangers to him prior to the trial, they now shared the same fate, good or bad.
 For his own sake, and for theirs, Dr. Mudd would never try to escape again.

-The Fall and Redemption of Dr. Samuel A. Mudd by Robert K. Summers
+The Assassin’s Doctor by Robert K. Summers

 Mr. Summers’ book is the book on Dr. Mudd.
 He also runs the best website on Dr. Mudd.
 His book was the prime source for information on the doctor’s escape.